 Is the library reading FBA Mastery?

 I don’t know what happened (maybe the library is reading this blog), but shortly after posting my article about dumpster diving there, the library began padlocking their dumpster.

 Why would they go to such lengths to protect literal trash?
 After I dumpster dived for books there dozens of times, without leaving a trace ?
 And in fact as a rule always left the dumpster area cleaner than I found it?
 I have a theory….

 It’s that quirk of human psychology where people can’t stand for others to capitalize on their oversights.
 They get jealous.
 Their egos get bruised.
 It’s the same reason why your local thrift store manager might ask you to leave if he sees you scanning books.
 They can’t stand to see someone highlighting their oversights or ignorance.

-I don’t know what happened.
+I don’t know what happened to the library dumpster.
 Even though I went at night, my best guess is that someone saw me dumpster diving, or I left some hint of my presence, and the library freaked out and put their dumpster on hiatus.
 For now.

-I guess this means I have to go in and actually work out an arrangement to pick up the throwaways.
+I guess this means I have to go in and actually work out an arrangement to pick up their book throwaways.
 Updates in a future post.